fweig/xpu/README.md

 # Introduction

-xpu is a tiny (< 5000 LOC) and lightweight C++ library designed to simplify GPU programming by providing a unified interface for various GPU architectures, including CPU, CUDA, HIP, and SYCL.
-This allows developers to write a single codebase that can be easily compiled and run on different hardware, while using modern C++ and the flexibility to use native CUDA, HIP, or SYCL code when needed.
+xpu is a tiny (< 5000 LOC) and lightweight C++ library designed to simplify GPU programming by providing a unified interface for various GPU architectures CUDA, HIP, and SYCL.
+While also providing the option to run GPU code on CPU.
+This allows developers to write a single codebase that can be easily compiled and run on different hardware, while using modern C++ and the flexibility to use native CUDA, HIP, or SYCL code where needed.

 Features include:
 - Unified interface to write GPU code for CUDA, HIP, SYCL.
 - Zero overhead for device code compared to native CUDA/HIP/SYCL.
-- Run on CPU as fallback or for debugging
+- Run on CPU as fallback or for debugging.
-- Compile for device code for CPU with regular C++ compiler without any additional requirements
+- Compile device code for CPU with a regular C++ compiler without any additional requirements.
 - RAII based memory management while maintaining control over how, when and where memory is allocated.
 - Support for native CUDA/HIP/SYCL host code via `xpu::function` (e.g. for usage with `cub` device-wide functions).
 - Common abstraction for constant memory.
+- Profiling API to collect timings and throughput on kernel executions, host <-> device transfers, memset and wall time.
 - Seperate compilation of device code.
 Host code may call kernels from any library it's linked against.

 ## Example